biggis-project/biggis-docs/docs/methods/exasol-virtual-schema.md

 }}
 ```

-Notes
+!!! notes
-* ```adapterNotes``` is an optional field which can be attached to the schema, a table or a column.
+    - `adapterNotes` is an optional field which can be attached to the schema, a table or a column.
       It can be an arbitrarily nested Json document.

 The following EXASOL data types are supported: